gramian/duckhttp/README.md

 * **Container:** The build process downloads DuckDB and the server.
 * **HTTP Server:** [`bento`](https://github.com/warpstreamlabs/bento) (but compatible to `connect`/`benthos`)
 * **Default Port:** `3000`
-* **Endpoint:** The query is placed right after the domain and wrapped in double quotes.
+* **Endpoint:** The query is placed in the URL right after the domain and wrapped in double quotes of a HTTP `GET` request.

 ## Known Issues